Mrpye/go-action-workflow/README.md

 ---

 ## license
-go-workflow is Apache 2.0 licensed.
+go-action-workflow is Apache 2.0 licensed.